Jane Eyre at the National Theatre.

-Sally Cookson’s acclaimed production of Jane Eyre comes to the National Theatre.
+Sally Cookson’s acclaimed re-imagining of Charlotte Brontë’s Jane Eyre returns to the National Theatre this September.

-Almost 170 years on, Charlotte Brontë’s story of the trailblazing Jane is as inspiring as ever.
-This bold and dynamic production uncovers one woman’s fight for freedom and fulfi lment on her own terms.
+Almost 170 years on, this classic story of the trailblazing Jane is as inspiring as ever.
+Sally Cookson’s bold and dynamic production uncovers one woman’s fight for freedom and fulfilment on her own terms.

-Jane Eyre plays a strictly limited season from 26 October 2015 until 10 January 2016 at the National Theatre.
+Jane Eyre plays a strictly limited season from 26 September 2017 until 21 October at the National Theatre.

 From her beginnings as a destitute orphan, Jane Eyre’s spirited heroine faces life’s obstacles head-on, surviving poverty, injustice and the discovery of bitter betrayal before taking the ultimate decision to follow her heart.

 The cast features Hannah Bristow, Mathew Churcher, Nadia Clifford, Ben Cutler, Tim Delap, Alex Heane, Jenny Johns, Melanie Marshall,, Evelyn Miller, Paul Mundell, Dami Olukoya, David Ridley, Lynda Rooke, Francesca Tomlinson, Phoebe Vigor

 Directed by Sally Cookson, with dramaturgy by Mike Akers, set design by Michael Vale, costume design by Katie Sykes, lighting design by Aideen Malone, music by Benji Bower, sound by Dominic Bilkey and movement by Dan Canham.

 ★★★★★ “A flame with passion.
 A picture of exultant feminism.”
 The Observer

 ★★★★ “Sally Cookson’s adaptation of Charlotte Brontë’s 1847 novel gives it the best stage workout it’s had in years” Sunday Times